It's 25 YEARS since the Marple Website was first launched!

 It was rewarding for the web site to receive a kind of "official acknowledgement" from local councillors when, as part of a Working Group Review in 2017, Marple Area Committee agreed to engage more with the Marple Website to try and raise awareness and promote their meetings to the public.

 In December 2017 this revamped version of the Marple Website was launched, along with the site's own Facebook page (if you can't beat them, join them).
-One of the most recent successes since then, in the web site's 20th year, was the on-line promotion of the first ever Open Gardens in Marple, helping this event to raise £13,000 for Cancer Research UK.
+One of the great successes since then, in the web site's 20th year, was the on-line promotion of the first ever Open Gardens in Marple, helping this event to raise £13,000 for Cancer Research UK.
+We did it all again in 2023 and raised a further £16,352!

 Who knows what the next 20 years will bring but hopefully the Marple Website will still be here, supporting the Marple Community as best it can!